Devjosef/Queue/tests/README.md

 # Testing Documentation

 ## Overview
-This document contains comprehensive testing results for the Queue Entropy Analysis project, including edge case testing, market simulations, and performance validation.
+This document contains testing results for the Queue Entropy Analysis project: edge case testing, market simulations on synthetic data, and a micro-benchmark within the market simulation.
+All numbers are from local test runs and use synthetic/simulated data.

 ## Test Structure